-Therapies are a combination of Shiatsu, moxibustion, teishin, and guided Sotai (see the description under the Movement column), applied as needed.
-This is a clothed therapy, performed on a somatic table.
-Please wear yoga-type clothes for ease of positioning and stretching.
-Make space in your schedule to relax and enjoy the flow of Ki after the therapy.
+Therapies are a combination of Shiatsu, moxibustion, teishin, and guided Sotai, applied as needed.
+In addition, I may prescribe herbs, which I stock, and exercise sets, which I teach.
+Therapy is performed clothed on a somatic table, so please wear yoga-type clothes for ease of positioning and stretching.
+For definitions, read the sections below.

 Having options is wonderful, and I give you options to fit your schedule, budget and goals.
 The standard therapy is 60 minutes, and is the best way to start.
-30 minutes is appropriate for some follow up therapies, when time and cost are issues and a higher frequency is desired, for children, who respond wonderfully to Shiatsu, for therapies focusing on moxibustion or Kampo diagnosis, and for health consultations.
+In addition, each exercise set takes 60 minutes to learn even though each only takes 10 minutes to perform.
+30 minutes is appropriate for some follow up therapies, when time and cost are issues and a higher frequency is desired; for children, who respond wonderfully to Shiatsu; for therapies focusing on moxibustion or Kampo reassessment; and for TeleHealth consultations.
 Finally, if you really want to go “deep," 90 minutes is for you.

 30 minutes, $45